If you’re looking for dog friendly beaches to take Fido for a walk or swim, the Myrtle Beach

 Return to top - Dog Friendly Beaches

 Dogs are welcome in other places along the Grand Strand such as Vereen Memorial Gardens in Little River and Heritage Shores Nature Preserve in Cherry Grove.
 State parks also allow dogs on a leash, but it's best to check before you go.
-Be sure to have plenty of drinking water for both you and your furry friend.
+Be sure to have plenty of drinking water for both you and your furry friend, and bags for clean up.

 Please note that LoveMyrtleBeach.net is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.